endeavouros-team/EndeavourOS-Development/README.md

 - **Minimal Customization** Our desktop environments come with a carefully selected set of packages to offer a basic, fully functional system.
 We apply only minimal aesthetic tweaks (e.g., accent colors, icon themes).
 There are no major modifications, optimizations, or rebuilt packages.

 - **No Handholding** EndeavourOS is very simple and close Archlinux. it does not aim to be a beginner-proof nor overly opinionated distribution.
 It embraces the Arch philosophy of giving you full control.
 Terminal usage is often required to manage and maintain the system effectively.
-Added tools are minimal helpers to maintain the OS.
   We focus on providing easy-to-understand tutorials at [discovery.endeavouros.com](https://discovery.endeavouros.com).
   At the core of EndeavourOS is our community — a place where users help each other in an open-minded and friendly way.
   Join us on the [EndeavourOS Forum](https://forum.endeavouros.com) or in the [Telegram Help Chat](https://t.me/Endeavouros) to ask questions, share knowledge, and connect with others.